 - One Nation Under Copyright: An unusually benevolent example.

 - Proud Merchant Race: They see the whole galaxy as basically a vast, untapped market for exporting their goods.

 - Suspiciously Similar Substitute: Again to the Korx.
-Most of the surviving Korx joined their nation.

 The Onyx Hive are a technologically sophisticated worm-like species that originated around the volcanic vents of their homeworld.
 Their society thrives on backstabbing and intrigue.
 They are natural spies.